DEFRA/defra-docker-node/README.md

 [`examples/Dockerfile`](https://github.com/DEFRA/defra-docker-node/tree/main/examples) shows how the parent images can be extended for different types of services.
 It should be a good starting point for building Node services conforming to Defra standards.

-Two service archetypes are shown as separate targets, sharing common `base`/`development` stages: `production-web`/`development-web`/`test-web` (a web project that exposes a port and has a build step to create static files for the front end), and `production-service`/`development-service`/`test-service` (a message-based service with no exposed ports and no build step).
+Two service archetypes are shown as separate targets, sharing a common `development` stage: `production-web`/`development-web` (a web project that exposes a port and has a build step to create static files for the front end), and `production-service`/`development-service` (a message-based service with no exposed ports and no build step).
+There's no separate stage for running tests — run `npm test` directly, on the host or in CI, against the same source tree used by the `development` stage.
 Build or run only the target that matches your service, e.g. `docker build --target production-web .`, and delete the stages for the archetype you don't need once you've copied this into your own repo.

 ## Supported Node.js versions